realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Communications lead: The lead person who needs to receive timely important communication updates

 Core files: Files that store all the information related to the crash to debug the issue

+Incident commander (incident controller): The person who needs to look at the big picture and decide what's the best use of the available resources